PrincetonUniversity/running_gromacs/02_installation/ins/tigerCpu/scripts.md

 ### Intel

-The directions below use the Intel compilers and Intel MPI library:
+The directions below use the Intel compilers and Intel MPI library.
+By choice, an executable for single-node jobs is built in addition to one for multinode jobs.

 ```
 $ ssh <NetID>@tiger3.princeton.edu